dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

 <img src="https://c1.staticflickr.com/5/4155/34524043471_2fd80942bc.jpg" alt="Our first toast as a married couple">

 Throughout the day our guests wrote us lovely (I think) messages on little papers and my family decided to throw all these messages into a wooden box with a nice bottle of Red, which we had to seal ourselves with nails and hammer.
-We are not allowed to open this box until in seven years time and then we can enjoy a nicely matured bottle of vino while reading all those memories from our big day.
-What a wonderful idea!
+We are not allowed to open this box until in seven years time and then we can enjoy a nicely matured bottle of vino while reading all those wonderful memories from our big day.
+What a brilliant idea!

 <img src="https://c1.staticflickr.com/5/4187/34525341611_db7852ab32.jpg" alt="Sealing box of memories">

-We had a fantastic day and before everyone stormed to the dance floor there was even a surprise firework display :)
+We had a fantastic day and before everyone stormed to the dance floor there was even a pretty impressive surprise firework display...

 <img src="https://c1.staticflickr.com/5/4161/34492692812_6a662fdfd5.jpg" alt="Surprise firework display">

-Getting married was a lot more fun than I thought it would be :)
+Getting married was a lot of fun and it all worked out so much better than we could have hoped for :)

+Now we are ready for new adventures...